AhmedAbouhussein/odin-recipes/README.md

 # odin-recipes
 I am building a basic HTML website.
 This website will be focused on recipes, which will be added in an unordered list.
-The skills I expect to learn from this project include adding a basic HTML-boilerplate, text features (such as emphasis and italics), HTML elements (such as pictures and hyper links)
+The skills I expect to learn from this project include adding a basic HTML-boilerplate, text features (such as emphasis and italics), HTML elements (such as pictures and hyper links) and Git/GitHub basics.